ibis-project/governance/governance.md

 - Maintaining existing code

-Committers who have not made a commit to one or more repositories under the `ibis-project` organization for a period of one year or longer are subject to having their commit privileges removed.
+Committers who have not made a commit to one or more repositories under the `ibis-project` organization for a period of time will be contacted to determine whether they are still interested in participating in the project and if not, may have their commit rights removed.

 #### Becoming a committer